bsgarcia/LaTeX-GUI/README.md

 ## Usage

-Write this line in your .vimrc nnoremap <key_of_your_choice> :DoQuietly python /path/to/the/script %:p<CR>
+Write this line in your .vimrc:

+   nnoremap <key_of_your_choice> :DoQuietly python /path/to/the/script %:p<CR>